-The view constraint_table_usage identifies all tables in the current database that are used by some constraint and are owned by the current user.
+The view constraint_table_usage identifies all tables in the current database that are used by some constraint and are owned by a currently enabled role.
 (This is different from the view table_constraints, which identifies all table constraints along with the table they are defined on.)
 For a foreign key constraint, this view identifies the table that the foreign key references.
 For a unique or primary key constraint, this view simply identifies the table the constraint belongs to.
 Check constraints and not-null constraints are not included in this view.

 |table_catalog||sql_identifier||Name of the database that contains the table that is used by some constraint (always the current database)|